BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 2022.10.31.0
 {: .label .label-purple }

 With **AWS** (Systems Manager) **Session Manager**, you can connect to and manage an EC2 instance without opening inbound ports, running a bastion host, or managing SSH keys.
 The integration of AWS Session Manager with NETworkManger supports tabs and profiles for hosts.
+You can also synchronize your EC2 instances from AWS.
+To connect to the instances a PowerShell console is used with the AWS CLI and the AWS Session Manager plugin.
+The connection to the instances is established via the following command: `aws ssm start-session --target <INSTANCE_ID>`

+{: .note}
 Here you can find more information about [AWS Systems Manager](https://aws.amazon.com/systems-manager/){:target="\_blank"} and the documentation for [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html){:target="\_blank"}.

-This feature allows you to use the `aws ssm start-session --target <INSTANCE_ID>` command with tabs.
-You can create profiles for your instances or synchronize them from AWS EC2 to connect to them directly.
+You need to setup you AWS account to use AWS Systems Manager Session Manager.
+See [Prerequisites](#prerequisites) for more details.

 ![AWSSessionManager](12_AWSSessionManager.png)